Social Media Guidelines

 One of the goals of your presence should be to increase followers.
 A growing number of people visiting your site indicates what you are posting is relevant and has an audience.
 Consequently, if the number of people following your account does not increase, you need to change the content, graphics, etc. of what you are posting to try to increase viewership.
 If over the course of six months, your numbers do not have a steady increase, this may indicate that the content is not reaching your target audience and needs to be updated or removed.

-The Marketing Department will periodically review all College owned social media accounts for content and activity.
-If, at this time, it is deemed that an account is inactive or irrelevant, it may be removed at the Marketing Department’s discretion.
+The Office of Marketing and Communications will periodically review all University-owned social media accounts for content and activity.
+If, at this time, it is deemed that an account is inactive or irrelevant, it may be removed at the Office of Marketing and Communications’ discretion.